 Activity #5 – Teaching Context Clues with Classical Literature

 Students can figure out the meaning of an unfamiliar word by using context clues.
-By using other words and sentences near the unfamiliar word, along with your knowledge of the topic, students can get a good idea of what the new word means.
+Students can get a good idea of what the new word means by using other words and sentences near the unfamiliar word, along with their knowledge of the topic.
 These task cards practice selecting the definition for a bold word found in the text.